Updated 9/13/24

 Root Veggies and Cold-Hardy Crops

 Regions that get more snow have an easier time overwintering because snow serves as insulation itself.
 With a thick layer of snowfall, the ground will maintain a consistent 32 degrees, no matter how cold it gets above the snow.
+If snow melts between storms the ground may freeze, so don't forget about that mulch layer!
 A lot of our cold crops don’t care if it’s freezing, or 10 degrees above ground.
 Below ground, they are vulnerable to colder temps, especially in areas that don’t have a lot of snow cover but reach those low temperatures.

 In short, if you really want to try a crop from seed that you're able to eat before February, implement season extenders and lights.
-If you want to increase your chances of success, buy some starts.
+If you want to increase your chances of success, buy some starts for above-ground crops, and be sure to get your root veggies seeded by late summer or early fall.
 Protect your root veggies, and check out our cold-hardy varieties!
 Mulch!!!

 *Due to an invasion of voracious roly polys the past couple of seasons, the garden shown here is enjoying thick straw mulch--they reportedly thrive on decaying leaves.
 Additionally, due to the late warmth we're experiencing in the Treasure Valley, there aren't all that many leaves to collect just yet!
 But when they do fall, they'll be incorporated around other areas of the garden to bring the nourishment and cover to the soil that they offer.
 Protecting alliums is a good use for leaf mulch, as roly polys tend to avoid those.